 Mr. Reif has represented both plaintiffs and defendants in high-stakes financial services litigation involving fraud, mortgage-backed securities, and securitization trustee obligations.
 He provides analysis of all things financial in The Daily Dose, a roundup of each weekday’s top business news published daily on the Robins Kaplan Trial Attorneys Blog.
-In 2018, he was named number one in JD Supra’s Readers’ Choice Awards for his writing on finance and banking.
+Since 2018, he has been named number one in JD Supra’s Readers’ Choice Awards in Finance & Banking and Securities.

 Prompted by his experiences as a member of the Jesuit Volunteer Corps on the Northern Cheyenne and Crow reservations in southeastern Montana and as a research assistant on Indian Country publications to then-Professor and former Assistant Secretary for Indian Affairs Kevin K. Washburn, Mr. Reif also focuses his practice on legal issues affecting Native American communities.
 He is a member of the firm’s American Indian Law and Policy Group and has represented Tribes in matters ranging from tribal lending to industrial hemp.